wp-plugins/relevanssi/readme.txt

 The matching is based on basic tf * idf weighing, with some extra features added like a boost for words that appear in titles.

-In general the plugin doesn't affect the display of search results at all - that is left for the search result template to decide.
-However, if the option is set, Relevanssi will create custom search result snippets that show the part of the document where the search hit was made.
+Relevanssi can create custom search result snippets that show the part of the document where the search hit was made.
 Relevanssi can also highlight the query terms in the search results.

 Relevanssi can keep a log of user queries and display both most popular queries and recent queries that got no hits.
-The logging is a new feature that will be refined later.

 Relevanssi supports the hidden input field `cat` to restrict searches to certain categories (or tags, since those are pretty much the same).
-Just add a hidden input field named `cat` in your search form and list the desired category or tag IDs in the `value` field.
-You can also set the description from general plugin settings (and then override it in individual search forms with the special field).
+Just add a hidden input field named `cat` in your search form and list the desired category or tag IDs in the `value` field - positive numbers include those categories and tags, negative numbers exclude them.
+You can also set the restriction from general plugin settings (and then override it in individual search forms with the special field).

 In addition of post and page content (including tags and categories), Relevanssi can index